 Results recently published in the Journal of Traumatic Stress (Vol. 18, No. 1, pages 1-11) suggests that this approach works.
 Giving people a sense that they can control their own fears is a staple of Zinbarg’s practice as well, he says.
 Another treatment route is to help people feel that anxiety is something they can tolerate without fighting against, he notes, “If we can succeed in helping people to get the sense they can do something about it, at that point 99 percent of the battle is won.”

 Here is where I bring my faith in to practice.
 God is Omnipotent and Omniscient.
 He is always with you and will never leave you nor forsake you.
 He is all knowing and will give you the power, love, and sound mind you are seeking.
 Literally visualize Him taking care of the image or fear in your mind.
 Watch Him work, provide, and then vocalize a promise from His Word or make a statement.
 “God thank you for providing safety in this storm.”

 Cognitive Behavioral Therapy (CBT) is one of the best therapy practices for anxiety and fears.
 It helps to bring the negative or self-defeating thought out into the open in order to discuss issues surrounding the thoughts, your actions, and how to replace them with more healthy, realistic thoughts.
-Below is an excellent article with exercises to help you practice replacing unrealistic or awfulizing thoughts with more reasonable thoughts and actions.
-This also includes exposure therapy examples.
+Below is an excellent website with resources.

 Mindfulness has become a practice for those suffering from anxiety.
 As a Christian, I personally practice mindfulness by incorporating my faith practices of prayer, scripture reading, and worship of Jesus.
 It’s important to be true to yourself and values as you consider therapy practices.
 It’s okay to say no to certain practices that go against your beliefs.